AlexZinkM/local-wallet/README.md

 | GET | `/solana/transactions` | Get transaction history (filters in Swagger) |
 | POST | `/solana/pay/usdc` | Send USDC |
 | POST | `/solana/pay/sol` | Send SOL |

+**USDC note:** You do not need to have SOL in your account to accept (receive) USDC.
+But you do need SOL in your account to send USDC to other accounts, because Solana network fees are paid in SOL.

 ---